-- Consider being as transparent as possible about your pricing.
+- Consider being super transparent about your pricing.
 The #1 priority among renters is "Can I afford this place?"
 So hidden fees and unclear deposit amounts means that you have to use more of your time in conversation with prospects to clarify the price.
 If you show prospects the all-in pricing (fees, deposits, etc), it will help build trust PLUS save time and effort for both of you.

 - Good quality photos are a must, and your prospects are going to want at least 10 of them.
 You can outsource your listing photography to a professional photographer or friend, or do it yourself!
 Most people are equipped with high quality cameras on their smartphones, or you can rent a nice camera from a local photography store.
 Pay attention to the lighting (the more, the better!) and angles.
 If you have an iPhone, you can switch from the standard 1x zoom lens to an ultrawide 0.5x zoom lens to capture more of a room in one frame.
 See the photo below.

 - On-demand showings and instant scheduling are a huge perk - let your prospects know in the description that you offer both!
 Scheduling showings around someone else's schedule can be a big pain for a prospect and often a deterrent from ever seeing the rental property.
 Include in your description that they can schedule a tour in as little as an hour, any day of the week, and up until 7pm.